 Your Korean phone number will be used by the bank to call you about your bank account if need be.
 They generally won’t accept an international number.
 In any case, you’ll want to give them a number that they can actually reach you at in case there’s a problem with your account.

 If you don’t have a phone yet, you can use a friend’s number and then change it at the bank later.

 The closer you can meet the bank’s requirements, the more services your bank account will have access to.

-And of course, be sure to try to make a good first impression when submitting your application.
-That can make an impact on whether you’re approved for a bank account.
+And, of course, be sure to try to make a good first impression when submitting your application.
+That can impact whether you’re approved for a bank account.

 With your documents in hand, all you then need to do is go to the bank!
 Try to go early because banks close in the early afternoon and can have quite a few people in some places.

 When You Arrive

 After filling out the forms they give you with your real name, address, and number, it’s just a matter of working out some of the finer details of the services you need.
-For more on that, read on below!
+For more on that, read below!

 After the Paperwork is Finished